 2. Digitalization instead of branch lines

 No more waiting in branch lines to provide necessary documents and sign needed ones.
 Online digital document signatures with high security IDs are solving this issue.
-You just receive your documents on your online banking website or email, open them, sign them and that's it.
+You just receive your documents on your digital banking app or email, open them, sign them and that's it.
 This is literally a bank branch killer feature.
 After this is applied to every single bank, I see no other need for a bank branch, do you?

 3. Robo advisors instead of expensive consultants

 You don't need to rely on so-called “investment experts.”
 Robo investment advisors can do it for free while eliminating human error.
-There are too many people who get paid to play with your money and take zero to no responsibility if something goes wrong.
+There are too many people who get paid to play with your money and take zero responsibility if something goes wrong.
 That is the reason why teams of smart people have created robo advisors.
 These platforms assess your income and risk level and suggest the best possible result to invest for your future.

 4. Automatic scoring and fast mortgage

-Some banks are really challenging this industry by partnering with companies that develop housing.
-Since banks are the owners of your home until you pay off the full amount of your mortgage, why not complete all the legal documents on their own and just deliver you keys to your new home, and all of this can actually be done automatically.
+Some banks are really challenging financial industry by partnering with companies that develop housing.
+Since banks are the owners of your home until you pay off the full amount of your mortgage, why not complete all the legal documents with seller on their own and just deliver you keys to your new home, and all of this can actually be done automatically.
 Banks can use big data, open APIs and predictive analytics to ensure automatic credit scoring.
 There will only be a need for one person, who will deliver the keys; however, even the need for the delivery person could be eliminated in the future with drone delivery and further automatisation being developed.

 5. Blockchain instead of middlemen